-WICE’s Murder, They Read group offers members the chance to explore the art of the whodunit—from classic sleuths and gritty detectives to unconventional investigators and amateur gumshoes.
+WICE’s Murder, They Read group offers members the chance to explore the mystery form—from classic sleuths and gritty detectives to unconventional investigators and amateur gumshoes.

-Each month, the group selects a compelling murder mystery to read and discuss, with an eye toward strong writing, memorable characters, and inventive plotting.
-From contemporary noir to historical mysteries, the group’s selections span subgenres and eras, offering something for longtime mystery lovers and curious newcomers alike.
+A compelling mystery will be selected for each month's reading and discussion, with an eye toward strong writing, memorable characters, and inventive plotting.
+From contemporary noir to historical mysteries, the group’s selections will span subgenres, eras, locales and cultures, offering something for longtime mystery lovers and curious newcomers alike.

-Discussions—held in English—delve into themes, character development, setting, and of course, the crime itself.
-The goal is not just to guess the culprit, but to appreciate how the author constructs the mystery and what the story reveals about the world it portrays.
+Discussions—to be held in English—will delve into themes, character development, setting, and of course, the crime itself.
+The goal is not just to guess the culprit, but, through the eyes of the sleuth, to benefit from a literary immersion into another time, place, and/or culture; to appreciate how the author constructs the mystery and what the story reveals about the world it portrays.
+And of course to enjoy time spent with others who love the mystery genre.

 Selections are chosen with these criteria in mind: